 The government has named its priorities.
 Eligible spending includes cleaner public transport, renewable energy, energy efficiency and better water and waste management.

 The logic is partly geographic.
-The Dominican Republic is highly exposed to climate change, so investment in resilience and clean infrastructure is framed as a practical necessity.
+The Dominican Republic is highly exposed to climate change, so spending on resilience and clean infrastructure is framed as a practical need.

-The country shares an island with Haiti and sits in the path of Atlantic hurricanes, making it vulnerable to storms, flooding and rising sea levels.
-That exposure makes climate adaptation and mitigation spending not just an environmental choice but an economic imperative.
+The country shares an island with Haiti and sits in the path of Atlantic hurricanes.
+That exposure to storms, flooding and rising seas makes climate spending an economic need, not just an environmental choice.

 The country has form as a borrower.
-It has tapped international markets many times and manages its debt actively, which helps explain the warm reception for this new instrument.
+It has tapped international markets many times and manages its debt actively, which helps explain the warm reception for this new bond.

 The wider economy provides a tailwind.
 The Dominican Republic has been one of the region’s steadier growth stories, giving investors a reason to trust its promises.

 Tourism and free-trade-zone exports anchor that record.
-A diversified base of visitors, medical-device factories and remittances has kept the economy expanding while several larger neighbours stalled.
+A mix of visitors, medical-device factories and remittances has kept the economy growing while several larger neighbours stalled.

 What a foreign reader should watch